-What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Consolidated Plan's strategy for addressing homelessness was co-developed with the CoC Staff as the CoC developed the 5-Year Strategic Plan to Prevent and End Homelessness.
 CDBG funding is awarded to projects in support of the priorities identified in the Consolidated plan that was developed in consultation with the CoC.
-For more information, please review the Spokane Regional CoC 5-Year Strategic Plan to Prevent and End Homelessness. https://static.spokanecity.org/documents/ending-homelessness/about/2020-2025-strategic-plan-to-prevent-and-end-homelessness.pdf 4 Agency/Group/Organization Spokane County Housing and Community Development Department Agency/Group/Organization Type Other government - County What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homelessness Strategy Non-Homeless Special Needs Anti-poverty Strategy Lead-based Paint Strategy

-Briefly describe how the

-Agency/Group/Organization was consulted.

-What are the anticipated outcomes of the

-consultation or areas for improved
+For more information, please review the Spokane Regional CoC 5-Year Strategic Plan to Prevent and End Homelessness. https://static.spokanecity.org/documents/ending-homelessness/about/2020-2025-strategic-plan-to-prevent-and-end-homelessness.pdf 4 Agency/Group/Organization Spokane County Housing and Community Development Department Agency/Group/Organization Type Services - Broadband Internet Service Providers Agency - Management of Public Land or Water Resources Agency - Emergency Management Other government - County What section of the Plan was addressed by Consultation?
+Housing Need Assessment Homelessness Strategy Non-Homeless Special Needs Anti-poverty Strategy Lead-based Paint Strategy Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?

-coordination?

 A member of Spokane County HCD Department serves as a voting member of the Spokane Regional CoC Board with the CHHS staff.
 Spokane County also participates in the City of Spokane CHHS Board.
 The CHHS Board is consulted regularly regarding the Consolidated Plan and the Annual Action Plan.
 The City of Spokane is part of the Spokane County Broadband Action Team and will be completing an ILA with the County to be on the board of BROADLINC, the County-wide PDA focused on broadband.
+The City of Spokane and Spokane County participate in each other's comprehensive plan responses related to emergency management and management of public lands and water resources.